jackbayliss/jackbayliss.github.io/content/blog/laracon-usa-2026.md

 ## Meeting people

 I saw sooooo many people whose faces I know from the internet...
-Big man Taylor Otwell, Mathias Hansen of Geocodio, "mortal enemy" Luke Kuzmish, Andy Hinkle, Caleb White and Andrew Mast.
+Big man Taylor Otwell, Mathias Hansen of Geocodio, "mortal enemy" Luke Kuzmish, Andy Hinkle, Caleb White and Andrew Mast to name a few (If I missed your name its nothing personal just cant name everyone!).
 I also got to meet many of the Laravel staff team, which is always cool.
 I realised I'm kind of an introvert - I guess mainly because I work remotely - but come and speak to me and I open up!
 I also got to speak to a lot of US companies and other developers I don't know, whether that was companies introducing themselves, discussions around Planetscale, how to do a PR, or generally what people are using Laravel for.
 It was all awesome conversations.

 <img src="/images/me-n-taylor.jpg" alt="Me and Taylor Otwell" width="320">